Office of the Comptroller of the Currency: Duties and functions

-The OCC participates in interagency activities in order to maintain the integrity of the federal banking system.
-By monitoring capital, asset quality, management, earnings, liquidity, sensitivity to market risk, information technology, consumer compliance, and community reinvestment, the OCC is able to determine whether or not the bank is operating safely and soundly, providing fair access and treatment to customers, and complying with all applicable laws and regulations.
+The OCC supervises national banks, federal savings associations, and federal branches and agencies of foreign banks to ensure that they operate safely and soundly, provide fair access to financial services, treat customers fairly, and comply with applicable laws and regulations.

 The OCC regulates and supervises about 1,200 national banks, federally-licensed savings associations, and federally-licensed branches of foreign banks in the United States, accounting for more than two-thirds of the total assets of all U.S. commercial banks (as of September 30, 2020).

-Other financial regulatory agencies like the OCC include the Federal Deposit Insurance Corporation (of which the comptroller serves as a director), the Federal Reserve, the Consumer Financial Protection Bureau, and the National Credit Union Administration.
+Other financial regulatory agencies like the OCC include the FDIC (of which the comptroller serves as a director), the Federal Reserve, the Consumer Financial Protection Bureau, and the National Credit Union Administration.
 The OCC routinely interacts and cooperates with other government agencies, including the Consumer Financial Protection Bureau, Financial Crimes Enforcement Network, the Office of Foreign Asset Control, the Federal Bureau of Investigation, the U.S. Department of Justice, and the Department of Homeland Security.

 The Comptroller serves as an ex officio board member of the Neighborhood Reinvestment Corporation, Federal Deposit Insurance Corporation, Financial Stability Oversight Council, and the Federal Financial Institutions Examination Council.